liuwei77/TLOB/README.md

 # Reproduce the results
 To reproduce the results follow the following steps:

-1. Download the dataset from the [official website](https://etsin.fairdata.fi/dataset/73eb48d7-4dbc-4a10-a52a-da745b47a649/data).
-2. Unzip the data
-3. Create a folder FI-2010 inside your repository
-4. Copy these four files in the folder: "Test_Dst_NoAuction_ZScore_CF_7.txt", "Test_Dst_NoAuction_ZScore_CF_8.txt", "Test_Dst_NoAuction_ZScore_CF_9", "Train_Dst_NoAuction_ZScore_CF_7.txt" you can delete the other files.
-5. In data/checkpoints/TLOB/HuggingFace/ you can find the four checkpoint for FI-2010, the checkpoints for TSLA and INTC did not fit in the free GitHub repository size.
+1. In data/checkpoints/TLOB/HuggingFace/ you can find the four checkpoint for FI-2010, the checkpoints for TSLA and INTC did not fit in the free GitHub repository size.
 If you need also the other checkpoints you can contact me.
-6. Finally, inside the config file, you need to set Dataset to FI-2010, set the horizons to 1, 2, 5, or 10, then set the checkpoint_reference variable to the path of the checkpoint with the same horizon, finally set the type to EVALUATION.
+2. Inside the config file, you need to set Dataset to FI-2010, set the horizons to 1, 2, 5, or 10 finally set the experiment type to EVALUATION.
+Everything should already be set.
-7. Now run:
+3. Now run:
 ```sh
 python main.py +model=tlob hydra.job.chdir=False
 ```